logsv/em-taskflow-ai/README.md

 - **PDF Upload:** Easily upload and manage your knowledge sources.
 - **Local-first:** Uses local Ollama for LLM and embeddings, and Chroma for vector storage (no cloud required).
 - **Toggle UI:** Switch between Chat and PDF Upload interfaces.
+- **TypeScript Backend:** The backend has been migrated to TypeScript for better code quality and maintainability.
+- **Integrated Task Management:** Connect with Jira, Notion, and Google Calendar through MCP integration.
+- **Smart Suggestions:** Get AI-powered suggestions for your tasks and projects.

 ---